Tzafit Gas Fired Power Plant, Israel

 Israel is facing a shortage of electricity due to higher than expected power consumption and slower growth of production capacity.

-The government enacted the electricity utilities law to open up the domestic power market to private sector.
-This move is expected to result in private companies contributing to about 20% power production in the country by 2020.
+The government enacted the electricity utilities law to open up the domestic power market to the private sector.
+This move is expected to result in private companies contributing to approximately 20% of power production in the country by 2020.